Nimolty/SGTAPose/README.md

 # In the LM.py, you have to change the path in line 10 to your own absolute path
 ```

-# Training Dataset
+# Dataset
-We have a big dataset which involves two parts: franka_data_1020 and near_franka_data_1024.
+We have a big training dataset which involves two parts: franka_data_1020 and near_franka_data_1024.
 We train our model over the two datasets.
-You can use the following command to download the dataset
+You can use the following command to download the dataset from the [website](https://mirrors.pku.edu.cn/dl-release/SGTAPose_CVPR2023)
 ```
 mkdir data
 cd data